 Oatmeal scotchies are one of my all time favorite cookies.
 There is something absolutely fantastic about the flavor and texture combo in oatmeal scotchies.
 It doesn’t hurt that they are as easy to make as chocolate chip cookies.
-These are always one of the butterscotch cookies that I make when I make my Christmas cookies.
+These are my favorite butterscotch cookies to make when I bake my Christmas cookies.

 Oatmeal Scotchies Recipe